TNK III

-T.A.N.K. features the first appearance of Ralf Jones (AKA: Paul), predating his appearance in Ikari Warriors (1986).
-T.A.N.K. also introduced rotary joystick controls.
-The game's lead designer was Koji Obada, who went on to design and direct SNK's arcade hit Ikari Warriors, which popularized the rotary joystick controls introduced by T.A.N.K.

 Gameplay

-The player commands a tank that can fire machine guns and cannons to destroy any opposition en route to the player's destination, passing enemy infantry, missiles, tanks, and gun emplacements on the way.
-Scattered around the game are power-ups that can be retrieved.
+TNK III is a game in which the player character Ralf Jones controls a tank to destroy enemies using machine guns and cannons while maneuvering to the destination, and searching power-ups that can be retrieved along the way.

 The game is controlled using a rotary joystick.
 It is a type of joystick-knob hybrid, with an eight-directional joystick controlling the direction of the tank's movement, while it can be turned with 360-degree rotation to point the direction of the gun turret.

 Development

 The game was developed by SNK, where it was designed and directed by Koji Obada, who previously designed Munch Mobile (Joyful Road in Japan).
 At the time, SNK was on the verge of bankruptcy.
-According to Obata, their line of thinking was, "if we’re going to go bankrupt, let’s do something crazy and go out with a bang!"
+According to Obata, their line of thinking was, "if we're going to go bankrupt, let's do something crazy and go out with a bang!"
 A programmer from SNK discovered Taito's arcade shooter Front Line (1982), and thought that SNK could go further with the gameplay format.
 The team improved on Front Line with the addition of a rotary joystick, or what they called a "loop lever" joystick.
 The team came up with the rotary joystick when, according to Obada, "our hands hurt, so someone got the idea to put a film capsule container over the joystick, which would spin around in place there".